The Scientific Portal of Behavior, Body Language and Nonverbal Communication#

 Not just specific people but we all have to do it day in and out.
 Isn’t it right?
 In our large and complex world, with people growing in numbers, detecting nonverbal and body language clues accurately and quickly is crucial and moreover - life changing.

-Successful survival of myself and my wife was the result of well thought-about tactical move.
-However, I would kindly suggest you to stay adventurous and exploring but stay safe!
+Successful survival of my wife and myself was the result of a well thought-about tactical move.
+However, I would kindly suggest you to stay adventurous and exploring while maintaining caution and safety.

 Related Articles:

-1) Basic Emotional Expressions 2) Fear Factor 3) Just by looking at Hands and Eyes 4) The Body Seeking Comfort
+1) Basic Emotional Expressions 2) Fear Factor 3) Just by looking at Hands and Eyes 4) The Body Seeking Comfort 5) Amygdala Hijack: Irrational Physical Reactions 6) Chicken and Egg Paradox 7) Body Language under Stress

 August 03, 2015